Sigrid on-premise: Helm Chart configuration

 Registering an OpenID Connect client/app results in a client ID and client secret, which are generated by the IdP.
 We’ll need those in the next step.

-Note that many IdPs allow configuration of the information provided to clients in the OIDC identity token.
-Sigrid expects that this token reveals the email address, first name and last name of the user.
+Please note that many identity providers (IdPs) allow customization of the information included in the OpenID Connect (OIDC) identity token.
+Sigrid requires that this token contains the user’s email address, first name, and last name.

 Step 2: Configure the client in Sigrid’s Helm chart